aritzLizoain/CNN-Image-Segmentation/Theoretical Concepts/Network Implementation.md

 Finally, unlike in the original structure, dropout layers are added between every pair of convolutional layers.
 The intention is to avoid overfitting as much as possible.

+There exists no rule on which layers, activation function, loss function or optimizer work better, therefore various models have to be tested.
+Not only all parameters have to be tested, but even different combinations of them, in order to find out which ones work most efficiently on the given set.
+Considering that a 100 epoch training takes more than 5h (~3-4 minutes per epoch), the structure and parameter optimization of the model end up being especially time-consuming.